-Review of Preliminary Investigative Report: At the conclusion of the fact-gathering portion of the investigation, the investigator will prepare a preliminary investigative report that provides the complainant and the respondent equal and timely access to information that will be used in determining whether there was a policy violation.
+Review of Preliminary Investigative Report: At the conclusion of the factgathering portion of the investigation, the investigator will prepare a preliminary investigative report that provides the complainant and the respondent equal and timely access to information that will be used in determining whether there was a policy violation.
 The preliminary investigative report and accompanying documents will be made available to the complainant and the respondent to review.
-After reviewing the preliminary investigative report, each party will have five business days to (1) meet again with the investigator, (2) provide written comment or feedback, (3) submit additional information, and/or (4) identify additional witnesses or request the collection of other information by the investigator.
+Upon notice of the availability of the preliminary investigative report, each party will have five business days to (1) meet again with the investigator, (2) provide written comment or feedback on the facts as gathered, (3) submit additional information, and/or (4) identify additional witnesses or request the collection of other information by the investigator.
 If either party provides a written response or makes a request for additional information, the content will be shared with the other party and incorporated as appropriate in the final investigative report.
-Any information gathered through additional investigation steps will be shared with both parties, and, as appropriate, each will have the opportunity for further response.
-Typically, each party will have three business days to review any additional information.
+The parties are expected to submit all information relevant to the investigation prior to the preparation of the preliminary investigate report.
+However, each party shall have one opportunity to submit additional information after reviewing the preliminary report.
+Any information gathered through additional investigation steps will be shared with both parties, and, as appropriate, the parties may have the opportunity for further response if sufficient new information has been gathered.
+If additional review is granted, each party will have three business days to review any additional information and any further comment by the parties will be limited to responding to the new information only.
 As necessary, the investigator will designate reasonably prompt timeframes to ensure a timely completion of the process while also providing an adequate opportunity for both sides to respond thoroughly to the information gathered during the investigation.
-In the absence of good cause, information discoverable through the exercise of due diligence that is not provided to the investigator upon review of the preliminary investigative report will not be considered in the determination of responsibility for a violation of the policy.
+In the absence of good cause, information discoverable through the exercise of due diligence that is not provided to the investigator prior to review of the preliminary investigative report or in the one opportunity to submit additional information after the preliminary report was reviewed will not be considered in the determination of responsibility for a violation of the policy.

 Standard of Proof: The investigator will make a finding, by a preponderance of the evidence, whether there is sufficient evidence to support a finding of policy violation.
 A finding of responsibility based on a preponderance of evidence means that based on all relevant evidence and reasonable inferences from the evidence, the greater weight of information indicates that it was more likely than not the policy violation occurred.
 Final Investigative Report: Unless there are significant additional investigative steps requested by the parties or identified by the investigator, within five business days after receipt and consideration of additional comments, questions, and/or information from the parties, the investigator will prepare a final investigative report, which will include a determination as to whether there is sufficient information, by a preponderance of the evidence, to support a finding of responsibility for a violation of the policy.
 Both parties will receive simultaneous written notification of the investigative finding, the rationale, and the ability to contest the investigative finding.